• Skip to primary navigation

 Does crumble need baking powder?

 It does not, and you can see in my recipe you don't need it.
-However, you can include 1 teaspoon of baking soda in your brown sugar mixture for a more tender.
+However, you can include 1 teaspoon of baking powder in your brown sugar mixture for a more tender.

 Do you have to peel your apples for apple crumble?